dcarbone/curl-plus/README.md

 curl-plus
 ======

-A simple OO wrapper around PHP's cURL implementation
+A simple wrapper around PHP's cURL implementation

 This library is still considered to be in it's BETA phase.
 Additional functionality will come as I get time.